Happy Halloween, coin collectors!

 With a pile of decorations and gourds at his house a month before Halloween, Masterson’s children were “already asking about costumes and getting excited about spooky ghosts and creepy tombstones” well before the spooky celebration.

-Inspired by his daughter’s delight when looking at pictures of pumpkins, Masterson’s latest creation is a two-ounce high-relief silver rounder featuring a menacing jack-o’-lantern.
+Inspired by his daughter’s delight when looking at pictures of pumpkins, Masterson’s latest Halloween creations are two-ounce high-relief silver rounders featuring a menacing jack-o’-lantern.

-“It has the highest relief of anything I’ve ever done, and I’ve pushed out about 250 of them so far,” said Masterson, who’s a member of the Royal Canadian Numismatic Association; Ontario Numismatic Association; Canadian Association of Token Collectors; Toronto Coin Club; and Canadian Centennial Collectors’ Club.
+“It has the highest relief of anything I’ve ever done, and I’ve pushed out about 250 of them so far,” Masterson said of his first jack-o’-lantern rounder issued last year in time for Halloween.

 On the jack-o’lantern side, the round also includes “HALLOWEEN” at the top, with a spider dangling from a web on each side and the “2019” year-date at the bottom.